Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Achieving Linear Query Complexity via Preprocessing

 \end{restatable}

 Next we show that in each round of \SubsamplePreprocess, the current ratio $R$ becomes polylogarithmically smaller until it drops below a constant lower bound threshold $R^*$.
-The adaptivity and query complexity of this iteration is sublinear as a function of $R$, so by summing over the $O(\log^*(k))$ rounds of \SubsamplePreprocess, the overall number of adaptive rounds and expected number of queries are $O(\log(n/\delta))$ and~$O(n)$, respectively.
+The adaptivity and query complexity of this iteration is sublinear in $R$, so by summing over the $O(\log^*(k))$ rounds of \SubsamplePreprocess, the total number of adaptive rounds and expected number of queries are $O(\log(n/\delta))$ and~$O(n)$, respectively.